 Charlotte Foreclosure Statistics 2022

-Foreclosure filings started to ramp up towards the end of last year.
+Foreclosure filings have started to ramp up.
 If for nothing else, banks and lenders weren’t allowed to foreclose on distressed owners because of government-initiated moratoriums for the better part of two years.
-It wasn’t till the end of 2021 that government assistance started to end, which explains the latest increase.
+It wasn’t till the end of last year that government assistance started to end, which explains the latest increase.

 Charlotte Median Home Prices 2022

-The median home value in the Charlotte real estate market is $343,760.
-However, it is worth noting that real estate in Charlotte has seen slightly more movement to get to where it is today.
-In the last year, the median home value increased by 25.0%.
-The median home value across the United States, on the other hand, saw median home values increase approximately 19.3% over the same period.
+The median home value in the Charlotte real estate market is $402,643.
+However, it is worth noting that appreciation in Charlotte has been consistent and regular.
+In the last year, the median home value increased by 23.5%.
+The median home value across the United States, on the other hand, saw median home values increase approximately 16.5% over the same period.

 Prices have appreciated almost exponentially in the Charlotte housing market, which begs the question: Is Charlotte a good place to invest?
 To be clear, it is possible to invest in a market as hot as Charlotte, even with prices where they are.
-Again, the pandemic has created pent-up demand, and more people want to buy due to historically low interest rates.
+Again, the pandemic has created pent-up demand.
 Combined with just 0.7 months of supply, that suggests competition alone will increase home values until more listings can be brought to market.
-In fact, forecasts call for a median increase of somewhere in the neighborhood of 21.0% over the next 12 months.
+In fact, forecasts call for a median increase of somewhere in the neighborhood of 5.0% over the next 12 months.